rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 ![Gamedev meetup poster](gamedev-meetup.png)

-The 18th Rust Gamedev Meetup took place in July.
+The 19th Rust Gamedev Meetup took place in August.
 You can watch the recording of the meetup [here on Youtube][gamedev-meetup-video].
 Here was the schedule from the meetup: